-How to Open Xsd File in Excel
+How to Open XSD Files in Excel (with Images)

 Today something about XML in Excel.
 We will learn how to use XSD files in the Excel application.